 Many children learn that it’s not safe to express their emotions.
 They’re told to stop crying, to move on, and that it’s no big deal.

 Alternatively, a child may feel scared and powerless.
 They don’t have a voice and are too scared to express their emotions.
 Instead, the emotions bubble inside, and then it comes out in different ways, like tantrums and aggression.
+Emotional identification tools are great for teaching about emotions and calm down techniques and tools let them find what works for their own self-regulatory needs.

 How to Raise Boys, so They’re Comfortable with Emotions